🎁 New Sign up free, 10 calls on us. Up to $1, no card needed.

 OPENAI_API_KEY=sk-syn-...

-4. Replace LiteLLM callbacks with whichever subset we cover (Prometheus + audit logs).
-If you depended on something we don't have (e.g. Helicone), keep LiteLLM in the middle.
+4. Map your callbacks.
+Keep the subset we cover (Prometheus + structured audit logs).
+If you depend on one we don't (e.g. Helicone), leave LiteLLM in front and point it at Synthorai.

-Comparison written 2026-05-17.
-LiteLLM moves fast; if anything here is out of date, email support@synthorai.io.
+Comparison updated 2026-06-18.
+LiteLLM moves fast; if anything here is out of date, email support@synthorai.ai and we'll correct it.